-&lt;sup>3 In 1919 for example during the second Republic the Church played its part in agrarian reform by contributing 71,000 hectares of land (177,500 acres).
+$^3$ In 19.9 for example during the second Republic the Church played its part in agrarian reform by contributing 71,000 hectares of land (177,500 acres).

-schools, 22 schools of agriculture, industry, and commerce, 1 lyceum, 1 training school for nurses, 1 domestic economy training school, 1 girls' commercial high school, 3 industrial schools, 1 preparatory school attached to the commercial high school, 1 school of short-hand, 1 law academy, 4 training schools for secondary teachers, 22 senior seminaries, 8 junior seminaries, 20 popular high-schools, 167 colleges and boarding schools and 1 faculty of Theology.
+schools, 22 schools of agriculture, industry, and commerce, 1 lyceum, 1 training school for nurses, 1 domestic economy training school, 1 girls' Commercial high school, 3 industrial schools, 1 preparatory school attached to the commercial high school, school of short-hand, a law academy, 4 training schools for secondary teachers, 22 senior seminaries, 8 junior seminaries, 20 popular high-schools, 167 colleges and boarding schools and 1 faculty of Theology.
 Altogether the Catholic Church in Hungary had 3,344 schools of all kinds and at all educational levels.
 Compared with the State schools, the Catholics had 75% of the kindergarten training schools, 55.2% of the teachers' training establishments and 28% of the colleges.
-Specialised schools being left out of account, it can be said that about 45% of Hungary's 8,150 schools depended on the Catholic Church.
-The cost of maintenance amounted to about 85.3 million florins (6 million dollars) each year.
+Specialised schools being left out of account, it can be said that about 4.5% of Hungary's 8, 150 schools depended on the Catholic Church.
+The cost of maintenance amounted to about 8\S".3 million florins (6 million dollars) each year.

 The Catholic press in Hungary had developed to a truly remarkable extent.
-In 1945 there were 2 daily newspapers, 18 weeklies, 25 monthly magazines, 3 quarterlies, and about 20 other publications and topical journals.
-The total output came to 1,500,000 copies per month, not counting school texts and religious books.
+In 194c, there were 2 daily newspapers, 18 weeklies, 25 monthly magazines, $3$ quarterlies, and about 20 other publications and topical journals.
+The total output came to i,roo,ooo copies per month, not counting school texts and religious books.

 In its vast religious, cultural and social activity the Catholic hierarchy counted on the invaluable support of the religious orders and congregations.
-In 1945 there were 18 orders and congregations of men with 187 religious houses and 2,459 members of whom 1,422 were priests.
-There were 39 religious orders and congregations of women in 456 houses with a total of 7,525 members.
+In $194\,\mathrm{r}$ there were $18$ orders and congregations of Men with 187 religious houses and 2,4^9 members of Whom 1,422 were priests.
+There were 39 religious orders and congregations of Women in ${4.56}$ houses with a total of 7,525 members.
 The contemplative life in these religious institutes was joined with the practice of various forms of the apostolate.
-They had 9 hospitals and 293 schools of their own and they also worked in another 100 Catholic schools, 90 hospitals, 120 orphanages, homes for the needy and other charitable institutions.
+They had 9 hospitals and 293 schools of their OWN and they also worked in another 100 Catholic schools, 90 hospitals, 120 orphanages, homes for the needy and other charitable institutions.

-orphanages, homes for the needy and other charitable institutions.
-Catholic Action was flourishing and counted 5,000 groups which engaged in the apostolate along with other religious organisations, such as the various Marian societies (especially among the student population), the Company of the Rosary, the Guards of the Sacred Heart (organised in 800 parishes and numbering 170,000 members), the Blessed Sacrament Society, the Third Orders, etc. There were in addition certain organisations that engaged in more specialised forms of activity:
+Catholic Action was flourishing and counted £,000 groups which engaged in the apostolate along with other religious organisations, such as the various Marian societies (especially among the student population), the Company of the Rosary, the Guards of the Sacred Heart (organised in 800 parishes and numbering 170,000 members), the Blessed Sacrament Society, the Third Orders, etc. There were in addition certain organisations that engaged in More specialised forms of activity: